 Some examples of common tendinopathies that are seen are Achilles tendonitis, tennis elbow, golfer’s elbow, rotator cuff tendonitis, patellar tendonitis and plantar fasciitis.
 Shockwave therapy can be used to promote healing and break up scar tissue build up for people suffering from any of these conditions.

-At Rehab One Performance Center, we use shockwave therapy with many of our patients to treat their various tendinopathies.
-If you have questions regarding shockwave therapy or are wondering if it is appropriate for you call us at 854-1151 to see one of our experienced professionals!
+At Rehab1 Performance Center, we use shockwave therapy with many of our patients to treat their various tendinopathies.
+If you have questions regarding shockwave therapy or are wondering if it is appropriate for you call us at 854-1151 (Moncton and Riverview clinics) or 696-7175 (Saint John) to see one of our experienced professionals!